canonical/maas/docs/configure.rst

 ------------------------------

-In an environment comprising large numbers of nodes, it is likely that you will want to organize the nodes on a more distributed basis.
+In an environment comprising large numbers of nodes, it is likely that you will want to organise the nodes on a more distributed basis.
 The standard install of the MAAS region controller includes a cluster controller, but it is possible to add additional cluster controllers to the configuration, as shown in the diagram below: